Kee Klamp: Market dominance

 In 2003, the system dominated the UK and EU markets, with a share of 70–80 per cent.
 (The fittings market was worth £5–8 million in the UK in 2003.)
 The premium branding the product is said to hold is due to KIG offering incremental services.
 Some customers inherently prefer using such fittings, while others prefer welding.
 The choice of system is often made during initial design of an installation.

-The system is marketed for specific uses under various names, including a low-cost brand called Tubeclamp.
+The system is marketed for specific uses under various names, including a low-cost brand called Tubeclamp and a high-end brand called Interclamp.
 Specialist divisions of the company exist which fabricate finished structures, although such internal sales of the fittings constitute only a fraction of total fittings sales.

 Between 1998 and 2003, volumes of Key Klamp sales increased.
 The value of total annual sales remained static throughout this period, associated with an overall price reduction of 20–30 per cent.
 During this period, the price reduction of a complete system including the tube components was 5–10 per cent.

 A business acquisition by KIG of no frills competitor FastMat (a subsidiary of Access Technologies) in 2003 led to a report being filed with the UK's Secretary of State for Trade and Industry under the Fair Trading Act 1973.
 The report concluded that the merger should not be referred to the Competition Commission due to the relatively inexpensive cost of entry to the market by others.
 Most suppliers of competing products to the UK import their fittings from low-cost Far East contract manufacturers.